 It’s one of the meat sticks companies.
 They were number #62 on the INC list.
 They grew at over 4000 percent.
 Over 20 million in revenue.
 And they’ve done all this with 14 employees when how they’ve done it.
 Well, they want their employees to have this sense of ownership.
 They want them to take risks.
 They want them to truly be a part of the process and innovate and never let micromanagement keep them from growing as a company.
 Now we talk about what is it like to have everyone feel like they have a seat at the table what is it like to actually put everybody in that seat at the table.
 And that is what this interview is all about.
 So if you want to grow your company make sure you tune in to today’s interview with Pete Maldonado.

 [00:02:03].260] – Pete Maldonado

 I’m excited to have you here.
 GROSS think tank.
 I’ve already let our audience know a little bit about you and what your business is.
 But I’d love for them to hear it from you.
 So tell us about Chomps and just give us an overview.

 [00:02:19].350] – Pete Maldonado

-So Chomps is a it’s a healthy meats that company.
-So what we’re doing is taking everything you can probably think of about the snack sticks or meat sticks that you probably find in a conventional cstore setting or a gas station.
+So Chomps is it’s a healthy meat that company.
+So what we’re doing is taking everything you can probably think of about the snack sticks or meat sticks that you probably find in a conventional store setting or a gas station.
 And we basically took all of the bad stuff out and put good stuff in.
-So if you can imagine taking out all of the cheap proteins mechanically separated chicken and pork and all these other type of cheaper non sustainably raised proteins and we’re using grass fed grass finished beef we’re using free range APF Turkey.
+So if you can imagine taking out all of the cheap proteins mechanically separated chicken and pork and all these other types of cheaper non sustainably raised proteins and we’re using grass-fed grass-finished beef we’re using free-range APF Turkey.

 [00:02:55].770] – Pete Maldonado